crismclaughlin/Cinch/README.markdown

 ### Views

 Cinch uses native PHP files for its views.
+Views are located in the `views` directory and must end with `View.php`.
+As an example, if we wanted to load the `index` view our view file would be named `IndexView.php`.
 To load a view simply use the `Load` namespace and the `view` function:

     <?php
     function index()
     {
         \Load\view('index');
     }

+To pass data between your controller and view you can use the view functions second argument:

+    <?php
+    function index()
+    {
+        \Load\view('index', array('message', 'Hello, world!'));
+    }

+This data can then be accessed from your view:

+    <?php
+    echo $message;